Austin becomes the first Texas city to experiment with ‘assured earnings’

 Ad

-Clarification, Could 6, 2022: This story has been up to date to reflect that Austin is the first Texas city to make use of local tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with comparable packages using other varieties of funding.
+Clarification, Could 6, 2022: This story has been up to date to replicate that Austin is the primary Texas metropolis to use native tax dollars for a “guaranteed income” program, and that other Texas cities have experimented with comparable applications using other forms of funding.

 Quelle: www.click2houston.com